TitansProductions/tp_ranch/README.md

 5. **sex** - 0 = (male), 1 = (female)

+Once you done editing the desired changes, copy the data and paste it on animals database table column (as mentioned above, the script or the server must be stopped).

+In case you edited something and it is now corrupted and not loading the animals or receiving errors after your manual edit, i suggest removing animals data and inserting inside `[]` which clears and removes all your animals.

 # Configuration Tutorials & Tips

 The following explanation is related to a ranch creation - configuration since there are a lot of features and options.
 We will start from each configuration option which can be hard to understand what it requires.